CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

-For example, if you insert a record in this table with pattern "flood detected" and type "substr", and MailerQ receives an answer from a remote server which a message like "message rejected, flood detected from your IP address", MailerQ automatically switches the send capacity to the associated capacity.
+For example, if you insert a record in this table with pattern "flood detected" and type "substr", and MailerQ receives an answer from a remote server with a message like "message rejected, flood detected from your IP address", MailerQ automatically switches the send capacity to the associated capacity.

 Once again, the best way to get an idea of the meaning of the columns is